karlgroves/jquery-live-regions/README.md

 # jQuery Live Regions

-This is a simple, easy to use plugin for managing live regions on a page, including adding new content or swapping content in the live region
+This is a simple, easy to use plugin for managing live regions on a page, including adding new content or swapping content in the live region.

 ## Getting Started